donvito/awesome-generative-ai/README.md

 ## Programming Tools

 - [GitHub Copilot](https://github.com/features/copilot): An AI-powered code completion tool that helps you write code faster by suggesting whole lines or blocks of code.
+- [Codeium](https://codeium.com): AI-powered code completion similar to Github Copilot.
+The free tier is generous and good enough for everyday coding.
 - [LiteLLM](https://litellm.ai/): Allows you to call most LLM APIs using the OpenAI format (Bedrock, Huggingface, VertexAI, TogetherAI, Azure, OpenAI, etc.)
 - [LangSmith](https://www.langchain.com/langsmith): Get your LLM app from prototype to production.
 An all-in-one developer platform for every step of the LLM-powered application lifecycle.